-79. Our qualified revenue instructions last year required firms to make reasonable efforts regarding the effects of changes in accounting practices on qualified revenue.
-This was included to reflect that firms have valid reasons for changing their accounting practices, but also to require them to make reasonable efforts to ensure that these changes do not result in them under-reporting their long-term qualified revenue.
-We have retained this view in our specified instructions for the 2012/13 TDL process.
+89. Our qualified revenue instructions for the 2011/12 TDL required firms to make reasonable efforts regarding the effects of changes in accounting practices on qualified revenue.
+This was included to reflect that firms have valid reasons for changing their accounting practices, but also to require them to make reasonable efforts to ensure that these changes do not result in them underreporting their long-term qualified revenue.
+We retained this view in our 2012/13 specified information instructions.